youngkaneda/DemeterWatch/paper/paper.md

 occurs when an object can change the state of another object without its knowledge, by calling methods that improperly expose their properties.

 Identifying principle violations in Java source code is challenging.
-Static analysis, the method employed in this work, cannot pinpoint which methods alter an object's state.
+Static analysis [@static], the method employed in this work, cannot pinpoint which methods alter an object's state.
-Consequently, the analysis is focused on data structures within the Java Collections Framework (JCF).
+Consequently, the analysis is focused on data structures within the Java Collections Framework (JCF)[@JCF].
 The JCF is well-documented, and its documentation specifies which methods modify the state of collection objects.

 This approach is crucial as it highlights issues that are not readily apparent, including